Fanny Susan Copeland: Mountaineering

 She was a devoted mountaineer who wrote guides to the mountains and managed to climb the Tominškova trail with Joža Čop when she was 88.
 She was a member of the Skala tourist club and climbed all the peaks with Mira Marko Debelak Deržaj and Edo Deržaj, after the war.
+From 1925 to 1930 she also participated in discovery of new caves as a member of the Ljubljana Cave Exploration Society.